 The gaps a running back burst through happen because an offensive lineman created it.
 The quarterback has time to throw downfield because of the lineman.
 Quarterbacks get sacked because of lineman.
 We could go on and on.

 The Naperville Saints belong to the Bill George Youth Football League (BGYFL) who have long implemented weight restrictions by player age.
 The restriction is a safety and even-competition measure.
 Those players above a certain weight in their age group are deemed “stripers” and are only allowed to play on the offensive and defensive line.
 You will see players with a distinct stripe decal down the middle of their helmet, examples in the pics below.
 They are the stripers.
-See the table in the images below for weight limits.
+See the table in the images below for striper weights, and reference the BGYFL website for the official table, link HERE.

 There are five offensive linemen (OL) in most offensive formations: one center, two guards, and two tackles.
 Their primary function is to block for the player with the ball.